sbernasek/flyeye/docs/source/start.rst

 The ``feud.json`` file contains all user-assigned contour labels. **FlyEye Analysis** automatically pairs measurements with their corresponding labels upon import of a ``.sihouette`` file.
 Unlabeled contours are ignored.

+The ``<layer_number>.png`` images are compressed versions of the original microscopy.
+They provide a clear visual representation of the original images, but they are not suitable for expression quantification.

 .. warning::

  - R8 cells must be fully annotated within a locally contiguous region. [*]_
- - Only one measurement should be labeled per cell that appears in the 3-D image stack.
+ - Only one contour should be labeled per cell that appears in the 3-D image stack.
  - Progenitors must be labeled 'p' or 'pre'. [*]_
  - R8 cells must be labeled 'r8' or 'R8'.

-The ``<layer_number>.png`` images are compressed versions of the original microscopy.
-They provide a clear visual representation of the original images, but they are not suitable for expression quantification.

 .. [*] Timeseries construction relies upon regularly spaced R8 measurements.
 This requirement may be relaxed if estimated developmental times are ignored.